alanninho/music-rag/README.md

 ## Known limitations & next steps

-- Hybrid search's BM25 component can hurt retrieval on broad, non-keyword-anchored queries — a query-type-aware weighting scheme is a natural next step
+- Hybrid search's BM25 component can hurt retrieval on broad, non-keyword-anchored queries - a query-type-aware weighting scheme is a natural next step
 - Entity matching for graph queries uses substring matching against known artists; upgrading to NER (e.g. spaCy) would generalize better to open-vocabulary or misspelled mentions
 - Only Wikipedia data is currently embedded into pgvector; MusicBrainz's structured metadata (tags, relations, release history) is loaded into Neo4j but not yet embedded as text
 - No containerization yet (Docker Compose for Postgres + Neo4j + the API is planned)
-- Single-turn only — no conversation memory across requests
+- Single-turn only - no conversation memory across requests
 - No groundedness/hallucination check beyond prompt instruction
+- **LLM-as-judge groundedness checking has real limitations**: a small labeled evaluation (4 test cases) found the groundedness checker only agreed with expected verdicts 50% of the time.
+The failure mode is notable - the judge model sometimes hallucinates its own "supporting" facts not present in the context (e.g. confidently stating a specific award year that was never mentioned), rather than strictly evaluating only the literal text provided.
+This is a known, documented failure mode of LLM-as-judge approaches: the same model that can hallucinate as a generator can also hallucinate as a judge.
+A stricter prompt explicitly instructing the model to ignore outside knowledge is a natural next step, along with expanding the labeled test set for more reliable calibration.

 ---

 ## Why this domain

-Built on 90s hip-hop rather than a generic corpus specifically to stress-test retrieval on proper-noun-heavy, relationship-dense data — album titles, collaborations, and band memberships are exactly the kind of content where naive vector search struggles and where hybrid search and graph retrieval earn their keep.
+Built on 90s hip-hop rather than a generic corpus specifically to stress-test retrieval on proper-noun-heavy, relationship-dense data - album titles, collaborations, and band memberships are exactly the kind of content where naive vector search struggles and where hybrid search and graph retrieval earn their keep.